“image Roll of honour”

 Residence: Rosebank, 110, Constable Road, Ipswich.

 John had immigrated to Canada in 1911, he found employment on several farms.
-He was in Canada when war broke out and attempted to enlist there.
+He was in Canada when war broke out and he attempted to enlist there.
 Accordingly, he returned home to enlist.
-Again he was repeatedly rejected and took up munition work, afterwards working on a farm.
+Again, he was repeatedly rejected and took up munition work, afterwards working on a farm.
 After 10 attempts to enlist he was accepted in October 1916.

 Embarked; Southampton 24th December 1916.

 Medals Awarded: Victory & British War.

 John was laid to rest in a joint grave with Henri Charles Trinder, a Private, service number 5789, for the Honourable Artillery Company, 2nd Battalion.
 Henri was killed in action on the 31st March 1917, aged 27.
 In November 1915, he left his position as Secretary to the President of the British Chamber of Commerce in Paris, to enlist in the H.A.C.
 Henri was the only son of Henry Charles Trinder, a cook, confectioner, and refreshment caterer and Marguerite Heloise Trinder (nee Grossetete), of 14, Portsdown Road, Maida Vale, Middlesex.

 Relatives Notified and Address: Son of the late Mr. William Sworder and Mrs. Edith Sworder, of 110, Constable Road, Ipswich.

 1901 The Limes, Earls Colne, Essex.

 John was 8 years old and living with his parents & siblings